School Governor Opportunities

 The Governing Body already has a highly skilled and experienced group of people who recently achieved Governor Mark, an independent inspection and quality accreditation for our governance.

-The vacancies would strengthen our Governing Body and help us to maintain our high standards of governance.
+Having a full team of governors strengthen our Governing Body and help us to maintain our high standards of governance.

 At Blakehill Primary School, the Governing Body meets every half-term on a convenient weekday evening at 6pm until 7.30pm.
 There are also committee meetings, business meetings, school visits, training, background reading and other requirements expected of governors.
 None of these activities are ‘low level’ or mundane.
 The school governors make a substantial and valuable contribution to our school and community.